malcolmlewis/RPi-Monitor-config-data/README.md

 ## Customization of RPi-Monitor configuration for SUSE SLES, openSUSE Leap and openSUSE Tumbleweed.

-### Opening firewalld port

-1. If running firewalld the RPi-Monitor-config-data package includes a service definition file to open the default port 8888.
-Access via YaST Security and Users, then under allowed services select from the dropdown list and save.

 ### Daemon manual configuration for shellinabox (/etc/rpimonitor/daemon.conf)

 1. You need to configure shellinabox and add hostname/ip address at daemon.shellinabox=https://